Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Implementation

 Once the similarity matrix is established, proposals are assigned to reviewers.
 The goal is to define a metric that measures the success of these assignments and optimize it during the assignment process.
 One common approach is to maximize the total similarity scores between proposals and reviewers, which increases overall expertise in the review process.
 However, this method may lead to unfairness if certain types of proposals are disproportionately assigned to less-qualified reviewers.
 ALMA instead adopted the approach used in PeerReview4All, which optimizes a ``leximin fairness'' metric \citep[code available at \url{https://github.com/niharshah/peerreview4all}]{Stelmakh21}.
-This method optimizes the similarity for the most ``disadvantaged'' proposals; i.e., proposals that have the least overall expertise among the reviewers.
-Once the most disadvantaged proposal's assignment is optimized, the algorithm moves to the next most disadvantaged, and so on.
+This method optimizes the similarity for the most ``disadvantaged'' proposals; i.e., proposals that have the least overall expertise among reviewers.
+Once the assignment for the most disadvantaged proposal is optimized, the algorithm moves to the next most disadvantaged, and so on.
 Proposals in fields with many qualified reviewers are assigned last, as they have more reviewer options available.
 The metric used by PeerReview4All is solved using the \texttt{gurobi} python optimizer \citep{gurobi}.

 The PeerReview4All code was adapted to handle special cases.
 Student reviewers specify a mentor, who may also serve as a reviewer for other proposals.
 To ensure fairness, we required that the proposal sets for students and mentors be disjoint.
 After each round of assignments, the similarity matrix was updated to mark as conflicted any proposals previously assigned to a reviewer or their mentor.
-Additionally, conflicts were updated for reviewers assigned multiple sets, ensuring they were not assigned the same proposal twice.
+In addition, conflicts were updated for reviewers assigned multiple sets, to ensure that they were not assigned the same proposal twice.

-To prevent ``niche" proposals from repeatedly being reviewed by the same group, further restrictions were imposed on the number of proposals a reviewer could be assigned within the same topic.
-These restrictions specifically applied to proposals related to Very Long Baseline Interferometry, Target of Opportunity, and solar studies.
+To prevent ``niche" proposals from being repeatedly reviewed by the same group, further restrictions were imposed on the number of proposals that a reviewer could be assigned within the same topic.
+These restrictions were specifically applied to proposals related to Very Long Baseline Interferometry, Target of Opportunity, and solar studies.